Meet The Businessman Helping Giuliani Find Dirt On Democrats In Ukraine

 That corruption theory isn't holding up under scrutiny, as NPR's Lucian Kim has reported.

 Parnas argues not all the facts about this and other conspiracies are known yet.
-And he's not ready to release all the information now.
+And he is not ready to release all the information now.

 While he's keeping that information secret, Parnas has confirmed a few things outlined in a whistleblower complaint that was made public this week.

-There was a Skype call in late 2018 with former Ukraine Prosecutor General Viktor Shokin, who is key to the corruption theory.
+There was a Skype call in late 2018 with former Ukrainian Prosecutor General Viktor Shokin, who is key to the corruption theory.

 "I arranged the Shokin call with the mayor," Parnas tells NPR, referring to Giuliani by his title from when he was mayor of New York City.